Get insider access

 Bose QuietComfort Ultra Earbuds Truly Wireless

 The Bose QuietComfort Ultra Earbuds are better for most uses than the Apple AirPods Pro (2nd generation) Truly Wireless.
-Both earbuds are equipped with virtual soundstage technology and have decent neutral sound performance, but the Bose headphones have better sound customization options.
+Both earbuds are equipped with virtual soundstage technology and have decent neutral sound performance, but the Bose headphones are more comfortable and have better sound customization options.
 They have access to a graphic EQ and presets via their app, while you can only tweak the Apple headphones' sound profile through the accessibility settings of a paired iOS device.
-The Bose have the edge when it comes to noise isolation, and they have a more comfortable fit, too, making them an ideal choice for the office and on-the-go use.
+The Apple have the edge when it comes to noise isolation, making them an ideal choice for the office and on-the-go use.
 The Bose feature Google Fast Pair for rapid integration with Android devices, but if you're an iOS user, you'll prefer how the Apple headphones' H2 chip lets you pair seamlessly with other Apple devices.

 Apple AirPods Pro Truly Wireless